Skip to main content

 17) We have put forward a fully systematic framework to "bootstrap" the relativistic two-body problem from the knowledge in the regime of small velocities, by using novel integration techniques from collider physics such as the use of differential equations and method of regions.

-18) In collaboration with another group we have completed the gravitational-wave phase evolution at 4PN order.
+18) In collaboration with another group we have completed the knowledge of the gravitational-wave phase evolution for non-spinning binaries at 4PN order.
+Preliminary work has been done to include spin effects at 5PN order.

 19) We have shown that the vanishing of tidal response functions (Love numbers) still applies in the non-linear gravitational regime.

-20) The local (universal) contribution to the conservative dynamics at 4PM order were obtained for the first time, providing the most accurate description of gravitationally-bound two-body systems harnessing information from scattering processes to date.
+20) The local (universal) contribution to the conservative dynamics at O(G^4) – and all orders in velocity – was obtained in our group for the first time, providing the most accurate description of gravitationally-bound two-body systems harnessing information from scattering processes to date.

-We have opened a completely new direction to tackle the two-body dynamics of compact objects borrowing ideas from particle physics and the theory of scattering amplitudes.
-Our EFT framework endowed with novel computational techniques has demonstrated its ability to push forward our understanding of binary dynamics, providing the state-of-the-art both in the Post-Newtonian and Post-Minkowskian regime at 4PN and 4PM orders, respectively.
+We have introduced a paradigm shift in the field of precision gravity by opening a completely new direction to tackle the dynamics of compact objects in general relativity borrowing ideas from particle physics and the theory of scattering amplitudes.
+Our Effective-Field-Theory (EFT)/Boundary-to-Bound (B2B) framework endowed with novel computational techniques from collider physics has demonstrated its ability to push forward our understanding of binary dynamics, providing the state-of-the-art knowledge for the solution of the two-body inspiral problem in gravity, both in the Post-Newtonian and Post-Minkowskian regimes.